innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 ---
-title: 7776 ways to compute F1 for a NER task
+title: 7776 ways to compute F1 for an NER task
 author: Mike Kroutikov
 published: false
 ---